vega/vega/README.md

 This repository includes the Vega website and documentation in the `docs` folder.
 To launch the website locally, first run `bundle install` in the `docs` folder to install the necessary Jekyll libraries.
 Afterwards, use `yarn docs` to build the documentation and launch a local webserver.
 After launching, you can open [`http://127.0.0.1:4000/vega/`](http://127.0.0.1:4000/vega/) to see the website.

-## ES5 Support
+## Internet Explorer Support
-For backwards compatibility, Vega includes a [babel-ified](https://babeljs.io/) ES5-compatible version of the code in `packages/vega/build-es5` directory.
+For backwards compatibility, Vega includes a [babel-ified](https://babeljs.io/) IE-compatible version of the code in the `packages/vega/build-es5` directory.
 Older browser would also require several polyfill libraries:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/7.4.4/polyfill.min.js"></script>